 As you spend 10 minutes to cast this spell, you invoke the spirits of nature to protect an area the size of a sphere twice as big as normal outdoors or underground.
 Buildings and other structures are excluded from the affected area.
 If you cast this spell in the same area every day for a year, the spell lasts until dispelled.
 The spell creates the following effects within the area.
 When you cast this spell, you can specify creatures as friends who are immune to the effects.
 You can also specify a password that, when spoken aloud, makes the speaker immune to these effects.
 The entire warded area radiates magic.
 A dispel magic cast on the area, if successful, removes only one of the following effects, not the entire area.
 That spell’s caster chooses which effect to end.
 Only when all its effects are gone is this spell dispelled.

 Grasping Undergrowth.
-You can fill any number of 1.5-meters squares on the ground that aren’t filled with fog with grasping weeds and vines, as if they were affected by an entangle spell.
+You can fill any number of 1-meter squares on the ground that aren’t filled with fog with grasping weeds and vines, as if they were affected by an entangle spell.
 To a creature immune to this effect, the weeds and vines feel soft and reshape themselves to serve as temporary seats or beds.

 Grove Guardians.
 You can animate up to two trees in the area, causing them to uproot themselves from the ground.
 These trees have the same statistics as an awakened tree, which appears in the Monster Manual, except they can’t speak, and their bark is covered with druidic symbols.
 If any creature not immune to this effect enters the warded area, the grove guardians fight until they have driven off or slain the intruders.
-As a bonus action on each of your turns, you can command the grove guardians if the guardian is within 90 meters of you (if you control multiple creatures, you can command any or all of them at the same time, issuing the same command to each one.
+As an action on each of your turns, you can command the grove guardians if the guardian is within 100 meters of you (if you control multiple creatures, you can command any or all of them at the same time, issuing the same command to each one.
 If you don’t give them commands and no intruders are present, the grove guardians do nothing.
 The grove guardians can’t leave the warded area.
 When the spell ends, the magic animating them disappears, and the trees take root again if possible.

 Additional Spell Effect.
 You can place your choice of one of the following magical effects within the warded area: